 WordPress Login Security is the first step towards overall WordPress security.

-In this post, I am going to mention only four login security solution.
+In this post, I am going to mention best four login security plugins.

 After securing the Login Page, you should also secure your c-panel.

 Two Factor Authentication is the best Login Security tool for WordPress sites.

 It adds an extra layer of security that only genuine users could pass.

 TFA provides an extra layer of security that ensures that the person who is trying to log in is precisely the person who is supposed to know that Username and Password.

 After entering the Username and Password, users usually log in.
 In TFA, instead of gaining access, the person has to provide another piece of information.